CodePeters/Pacman/README.md

       java Pacman

-**File Game-boards contains three game-boards but you could add new ass well just make sure to include them in Pacman.java file**
+**File Game-boards contains three game-boards but you could add new as well just make sure to include them in Pacman.java file**
 **by adding lines:**

       GameBoards.add(new filereader("./game-boards/Myboard.txt").get());